yelynn1/h6751/index.md

 - Machine Learning: A Probabilistic Perspective *Kevin P. Murphy*
 - Foundations of Statistical Natural Language Processing *Christopher D. Manning and Hinrich Schütze*
 - Neural Network Methods for Natural Language Processing *Yoav Goldberg*
+- Introduction to Computation and Programming Using Python : With Application to Understanding Data *John V. Guttag*

 If you are not proficient in python, you may find [some tutorials](material/coding.md) helpful.